 Even in areas that have seen more housing growth, construction has been relatively modest when compared to the council's goals.
 Tract 5117.05, which includes portions of College Terrace, Stanford Research Park and Stanford University, shows 186 new residences between 2010 and 2020, an increase driven largely by Stanford's recent construction of faculty housing in the area.

 Outside Stanford, the biggest contributor to the city's housing stock has been Ventura, which is in some ways the polar opposite of Crescent Park.
 The population of tract 5107, which includes Ventura and Charleston Meadows, increased by about 15% between 2010 and 2020 and the area added 222 housing units.

-The census information released Thursday is the federal agency's first batch of data pertaining to the 2020 census.
+The census information is the federal agency's first batch of data pertaining to the 2020 census.
 The data is used to, among other things, redraw congressional, legislative and local district boundaries and determine the amount of funding jurisdictions get for health care, infrastructure and other spending priorities.
 The agency plans to release more detailed data, including household statistics, in the coming months.

 Stories older than 90 days are available only to subscribing members.
 Please help sustain quality local journalism by becoming a subscribing member today.

 If you are already a subscriber, please log in so you can continue to enjoy unlimited access to stories and archives.
 Subscriptions start at $5 per month and may be cancelled at any time.